swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/network-traffic/onprem/notebook/README.md

 ![TF-Network Pipeline](pictures/2-complete-training.PNG)

-### Serve Network Traffic Model from K8s PVC through Kfserving
+### Serve Model from K8s PVC through Kfserving

 ![TF-Network Pipeline](pictures/4-create-kfserving-network.PNG)

-### Predict location for test data using served Network Traffic Model
+### Predict Flow label (Benign/Bot) for test data using served model

 Change Ingress IP in the curl command to your provided value before executing location prediction.

 ![TF-Network Pipeline](pictures/5-predict-model.PNG)

-Prediction - class(0) is the predicted response using kubeflow-kfserving which represents the target label as "Benign"
+Prediction - class(0) is the predicted response using kubeflow-kfserving which indicates the predicted label as "Benign"